paul-duvall/100-days-of-code/log-r3.md

         * git checkout -b new-branch-name - creates the new branch and the commit at the same time
 * How to merge files, including how automatic merging works and how to deal with conflicts
         * git merge branch1 branch2
+* Using Git with Github - adding a remote to a local repository
+        * git remote - displays remotes on a respository
+        * git remote add origin url
+            (Origin is the name of the remote - this is a conventional name for the primary remote.)
+            (The URL is provided when a repository is set up on Github.)

 #### Project:
 *